ntadej/Vremenar-API/README.md

 ## Installation and running

+Vremenar API is python-based, with Python 3.9 as the minimum supported version.

 ### Python Poetry

 This project uses [Python Poetry](https://python-poetry.org) to track dependencies.
 For basic setup run

 ```shell
 poetry install